CelineChole/website-tech/content/misc/2020/todoist/index.md

 - All: `##Work 🏢`
 - Next 5 days: `##Work 🏢 & 5 days`
 - Work before a certain date - I work in cycles of 7 weeks so every new cycle I update the date of this query to reflect the next 7 weeks and quickly see what I need to achieve during this cycle: `##Work 🏢 & due before: July 31`

+TODO talk about recurring tasks at work and template TODO Talk about the possibility to favorite filters so they are acessible at the top of Todoist